-Guide to Health Insurance in Russia
+Guide to Health Insurance and Healthcare System in Russia

 If you are planning on travelling to Russia, relocating there or are just looking to change your international health insurance provider, it is very important to know what options are available to you in terms of health insurance, and the state of the healthcare in the country in general.

 Russia is the largest country in the world and has a population of over 140 million, and a life expectancy of 62 for males and 74 for females.
 This life expectancy is low for a developed nation (10 years lower than the EU average), and despite the poor healthcare system, sociocultural factors such as alcohol consumption are known to be a significant cause of this.
 The World Health Organisation’s 2000 World Health Report placed the Russian healthcare system at 130th in the world.

 Before the 90’s, Soviet Russia employed a socialist universal healthcare system that was free for all citizens, with every medical professional employed by the state.
 The subsequent healthcare reforms enacted a part-public, part-private system which was supposed to increase open-market competition and promote fair choice, increase efficiency and promote the development of primary care, but in reality the reform actually made things worse, with decreasing efficiency, little competition between providers, and a confusing system in general.